wbamberg/idl-reference/docs/nsISelectionController.md

 Show the caret even in selections.
 By default the caret is hidden unless the
 selection is collapsed.
 Use this function to show the caret even in selections.
-@param aVisibility PR_TRUE to show the caret in selections.
-PR_FALSE to hide.
-@return always NS_OK

 #### Parameters ####